marionleborgne/cloudbrain/README.md

 On Linux, install the liblo package.

-If you're on OSX, make sure you have [homebrew](http://brew.sh/) and the OSX command line utilities installed Then install liblo through brew
+If you're on OSX, make sure you have [homebrew](http://brew.sh/) and the OSX command line utilities installed Then install liblo through brew:
 * `brew install liblo`

+Then install cython and flask through pip:

+* `pip install cython`
+* `pip install flask`

 ### Clone
 * `git clone https://github.com/marionleborgne/cloudbrain.git`